MichaelYuhe/neckium/README.md

 ## The End

-Powered by Posenet & Tensorflow.js & chrome-extension-cli
+Powered by Tensorflow.js & chrome-extension-cli

 Inspired by Vimium